m040601/loggy/log-jan20-hub.md

 (and its accompanying ecosystem) in as useful a way as possible.

-simon down fbi csv GitHub Actions
+simon download zipped fbi csv gov files  GitHub Actions
 ----
 [Deploying a data API using GitHub Actions and Cloud Run](https://simonwillison.net/2020/Jan/21/github-actions-cloud-run/)